 The Courts The head of the Seelie Court is in the northern portion of Felnova's Song Forest; the head of the Unseelie along the border with the Exodus Desert.
 Though both Courts have satellites in a number of different Realms, they are most common in Felnova, with Evylon and Millirand coming a close second and third.

-Species info credited to Darkeh, Skyeh and Blazeh/Verridith.
+Species info credited to Darkeh, Skye Hajime, Fyfergrund, and Verridith.

 Appearance An'fae; Seelie:: An an'fae faerie of the Seelie court is a tiny, generally lean humanoid with insectoid wings that can vary in style and design.
 These faeries are born as normal-looking, fey individuals with tiny wing buds, and are joined with an animal spirit at birth.
 As such, an an'fae will grow more and more animalistic with age, as their bonded soul grows with them.
 A young an'fae may have barely a touch of their animal spirit; somewhat differently shaped eyes, or the hint of antlers, claws, or scales.
 Very old an'fae may look like a bipedal animal of their affinity, with large, flightworthy wings.
 Usually, Seelie an'fae will wear lightweight, airy clothes in pale colors, and enjoy wearing flowers, small gems, and feathers.